11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 Source

 Think about the first question in many job interviews: “tell me about yourself.”
 When you are an influencer, your product is essentially your personality, creativity, and wisdom.
-For that reason, you’ll want to be creative with the short biography.
-This isn’t as hard as you think: one thing I talk about is my love of Japanese language and culture, which is important because of the large number of Japanese clients I have.
+For that reason, you will want to be creative with the short biography.
+This is not as hard as you think.
+One thing I talk about is my love of Japanese language and culture, which matters because of the large number of Japanese clients I have.
 If you are a fashion influencer, consider mentioning what sparked your interest in the subject.
-Ideally, you’ll use this answer to help potential clients feel a connection with you.
+Ideally, you will use this answer to help potential clients feel a connection with you.

 Likewise, your photo should be both professional and an invitation to connect.
 Head shots are appropriate in some situations, but not in others.
 When choosing a head shot, make sure you’re sporting a nice smile and relaxed demeanor.
 If showing yourself having fun is more appropriate, such as with a travel blogger, pick a non-sponsored shot that features you pursuing that hobby.